 Recognizing Unsecured Loads Can Help Prevent Accidents

 Any heavy object flying off of a truck can crash through other motorists’ windows at high speeds, causing serious injuries or fatalities.
 In fact, even relatively small objects hitting windshields can startle drivers enough to cause them to lose control of their vehicles.
 The best way to handle accidents like these is to avoid them.
 Look for the following signs of potential dangers and take action to help make every trip a bit safer:

 - Overloaded cargo: If cargo is clearly visible over the back gate of a pickup truck or extends over the sides, assume that it can fall out.

 - No covers or tie-downs: Even items on truck bed floors can pose risks.
 The wind can easily catch a few bags of groceries and send them flying, and the heaviest mattress can become airborne when it is improperly secured within the truck.

-- Loose tarps: Covered loads are generally safe, unless the wind can dislodge them, releasing cargo — or even causing a flying tarp to become a major hazard when it hits the windshield of a following vehicle.
+- Loose tarps: Covered loads are generally safe unless the wind can dislodge them, releasing cargo — or even causing a flying tarp to become a major hazard when it hits the windshield of the following vehicle.
 When motorists see signs that covers are flapping significantly in the wind, they should make an effort to get out of the way.

-These accidents often require help from a NC truck accident lawyer with the skills and resources needed to thoroughly investigate all the details.
-To get the full support you need, call us at 844-452-3688 or use our convenient online contact form.
+These accidents often require help from an NC truck accident lawyer with the skills and resources needed to thoroughly investigate all the details.
+To get the full support you need, call us at 800-948-0577 or use our convenient online contact form.